norimyfox/UsingClassCreateDiv/README.md

-# constructorDiv
+# Usibg class create a div
- Using the constructor, create a div with various parameters and add text to it.
+ Using the class, create a div with various parameters and add text to it.

 First we create a class and call it “Option”, ***but you can name it whatever you want***.